AccelByte/grpc-plugin-dependencies/README.md

 ## Setup

-1. Create a docker compose `.env` file based on `.env.template` file and modify any environment variables in `.env` file if necessary.
+1. Create a docker compose `.env` file based on `.env.template` file.
+Modify any environment variables in the `.env` file if necessary.

-2. If you need gRPC mTLS enabled, run the following command to generate self-signed certificates required for mTLS secured gRPC for local development environment only.
+2. To run the services with gRPC mTLS enabled, run the following command to generate self-signed certificates required for mTLS secured gRPC for local development environment only.

    ```
    make certificate